 If you cannot move to a rural area (your probably could if you learned how to get flexible remote work and did not need to live near specialized medical care, but that is a topic for another article) that really shouldn’t deter you from preparing for disaster scenarios, but using every last inch of available space in suburbia wisely.

-Suburban Security Concerns and Preparations
+Suburban Security Concerns

 The threats posed by marauding hordes are far more present in suburban areas than rural regions, but near-city dweller are at least somewhat removed from densely populated urban regions, where bad guys are a problem during good times, and things will quickly turn to violent civil unrest shortly after a long-term disaster happens.